You are viewing a story from harrypotterfanfiction.com

 “George, dear, we weren’t expecting you!”
 Mrs. Weasley exclaimed when she saw her son come through the doorway.
 She hurried over to embrace him.

 “Yeah, George, Thursday is still two days away!”
 Harry and Ginny waved to him from the living room.
-Ginny was practically in Harry’s lap.
+Ginny was practically in Harry’s lap, but everyone seemed to be ignoring that fact.
 Ron scowled at George from his place on the sofa.
 They hadn’t spoken since George threw Ron out of his flat.
 Percy and Charlie came in from the kitchen, followed closely by their father.
 Mr. Weasley’s tired face broke into a grin when he saw George.
 The family kept exclaiming and joking about George’s sudden arrival, and it seemed no one noticed the bushy haired girl hiding behind him.

 “Looks like most of the family is here,” George said, chuckling softly.
-“I, er, brought someone with me--” he dragged Hermione from behind him, ignoring the pain of Hermione’s nails digging into his hand.
+“I, er, brought someone with me--” he dragged Hermione from behind him, wincing slightly at the pain of Hermione’s nails digging into his hand.

 Everyone began their exclamations again at their excitement of seeing Hermione.

 “Hermione, dear, it’s been ages!”
-Mrs. Weasley cried, while Harry and Ginny ran toward them.
+Mrs. Weasley cried, while Harry and Ginny hurried to them.

 “Hermione!”
 Harry shouted.
 He ran over to her, dragging Ginny behind him.
 He hugged his friend tightly.
 “We haven’t seen you in ages!
 How are you?
 What’s been--”